Tuebel/SciGL.jl/README.md

 The same way, the headless rendering can be enabled by faking the julia executable, the NVIDIA card can be selected for the application.
 Simply use [.vscode/julia_nvidia.sh] with the instructions above.

+> **Tipp:** If you get an unknown CUDA Error (999) during OpenGL interop, you probably render to the integrated device instead of the NVIDIA card.
+> Then you need to use julia_nvidia.sh

 # OpenGL.jl devcontainer
 Recommended: Install the vscode [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) plugin and load the [devcontainer](https://code.visualstudio.com/docs/remote/containers).
 Alternatively install julia locally, activate and instantia the SciGL.jl environment.